This post may contain affiliate links. Please see my full Disclosure Policy for details.

 Yes.
 Some steam will be released from the valve as it comes to pressure.
 Usually, the HEAt display will go off and switch to the timer countdown within 1-2 minutes of the steam releasing from the valve.

 Yes!
 It’s perfectly safe to cook frozen meat in the pressure cooker.
 However, it will take longer for the pot to preheat and begin cooking.
-It’s also possible that large cuts of meat will cook unevenly.
 For best results, always thaw meat first.
 But in a pinch, cooking from frozen will work.

 OK, so back to how to make “baked” potatoes in the Crockpot Express.
 Start with a standard Russet baking potato.
 I would say mine were medium/large in size.
 They were the standard size sold at the grocery store.

 For cooking baked potatoes, size really does matter.
 The larger they are, the longer they will take to cook.
 If you have one of those mega Costco-sized potatoes, expect to add quite a bit more cooking time.

 My thinking is that it’s really hard to overcook a potato, but an under cooked potato is going to be really hard and gross.
 So I err on the side of caution and cook a bit longer than others might.